Asadniz/Projects/README.md

 # README
-For our first semester project, we were supposed to implement everything we had learnt in our semester, which included conditions, loops, functions, and recursion.
-The project I chose was the Snake Xenzia game from the old button-phones.
-The interface and functionality has been constructed through pygame library.
+This is a skeleton version of the Snake-Xenzia game from the old button-phones.
+The interface and functionality have been constructed through pygame library.
+Some functionality has been achieved through recursion.
+Further contributions can be added for the audio and graphics.

+HOW TO PLAY
+.
+Download snake.py
+.
+Open the file on an IDE (VS code, Anaconda, Pycharm etc) .
+Run the file
+.
+Enjoy!